We offer evening, weekend, and a variety of morning and daytime hours!

 We take insurance!

 Click on the button below to see if you have acupuncture coverage with your current insurance carrier.
-Some common plans that cover acupuncture are UPMC, Optum for Veterans, Western Pennsylvania Electrical Employees, etc. Other plans may cover as well.
+I am an In-Network Provider wtih UPMC and Optum for Veterans, and some other plans cover acupunture, like Western Pennsylvania Electrical Employees, etc. Other plans may have out of network benefits.
+Auto insurance and Worker's Compensation may also cover acupunture.

 - Wind in the Willows Acupuncture &